Managing my registration

 We’ll also ask you to confirm your continuous professional learning (CPL) is up to date.

-The Codes of Practice for Social Service Workers set out the standards, behaviours and values of conduct and practice you must meet as a registrant.
-The Codes apply to behaviour inside and outside of work.
+The Code of Practice for Social Service Workers set out the standards, behaviours and values of conduct and practice you must meet as a registrant.
+The Code applies to behaviour inside and outside of work.

 Know the guidelines on using social media